 If an application installation requires a system restart, restart it manually.
 The Packaging Machine does not restart automatically.

 Make sure the Packaging Machine is in the state you want it to be for the user:

-Once the application is installed on the Packaging Machine, it is important to verify that the Layer is ready to be finalized.
+Once the application is installed on the Packaging Machine, the next step is to verify that the Layer is ready to be finalized.
 To be ready for finalization, any required post-installation processing needs to be completed.
 For example, a reboot may be required, or a Microsoft NGen process may need to complete.

-To verify that any outstanding processes are complete, you can run the Shutdown For Finalize tool (icon below), which appears on the Packaging Machine's desktop.
+To verify that any outstanding processes are complete, you can run the Shutdown For Finalize tool, which appears on the Packaging Machine's desktop.

 To use the Shutdown For Finalize tool: